Our staff

 he/they | board member, public fund management committee

-Tim is Executive Director of the Green Institute and was previously Communications Director for Greens Leader Christine Milne.
+Tim is currently working on a PhD.
+Tim was previously Executive Director of the Green Institute and also Communications Director for Greens Leader Christine Milne.
 He has been a board member of Greenpeace Australia Pacific, Green Music Australia (current), the Young Music Society (ACT), and Manuka Occasional Childcare Association.

 Tim’s book, Living Democracy: An Ecological Manifesto For The End Of The World As We Know It, was published in 2022.